 On the website they state these boxes are geared toward kids 7+.
-I would agree with this assessment and in regards to Girl Scouts I think these activities would be best suited for 2nd year Brownies and up.
-If you have advanced 1st year Brownies that all can read well they maybe able to do activities as well.
-But I think it is to difficult for the Daisy level.
+I would agree with this assessment and in regards to scouts I think these activities would be best suited for 3rd grade and up.
+If you have advanced 2nd graders that all can read well they maybe able to do activities as well.

 When you first sign up for the program the first box is always the same you will receive a backpack with a 16+ page resource/guided activity booklet and a few other pieces of outdoor gear to get you started.
 Then the following months will each focus on a outdoor topic, with 3 to 5 pieces of outdoor gear, a activity book and a really cool reference card set about the topic that the girls can refer back to when they need to use the skills again camp out after camp out.

 It is so easy to get started all you need to do is subscribe to receive the boxes and shipping is free.
 Then just wait for the first box to arrive.
 Then get outside and have fun exploring the great outdoors using everything in the box.

 Continue reading to the end of this post for pricing with some great discount opportunities exclusive to leaders like you and a complete list of which boxes you can expect to receive each month!